This is the most comprehensive step-by-step approach for applying and attaining Mortgages in Dubai.

 - These LTV values are applicable to freehold as well as leasehold ready properties.

-The off plan properties have the same 50% of maximum LTV for both UAE nationals as well as expats.
+The off-plan properties have the same 50% of maximum LTV for both UAE nationals as well as expats.

-Step-by-step approach to applying and attaining a mortgage in Dubai
+A step-by-step approach to applying and attaining a mortgage in Dubai

 At a single glance, applying and attaining a mortgage can seem daunting.
 But you can divide the process into different smaller steps and reduce stress.